gdesimone97/EgoLife/EgoGPT/README.md

 </p>

 ## LICENSE
 Our code is released under the Apache-2.0 License.
-Our model, as it is built on GPT-4o, is required to comply with the [GPT-4o License](https://gpt.meta.com/gpt4o/license/).

 ## Acknowledgements

 - [LLaVA](https://github.com/LLaVA-VL/LLaVA-NeXT): Our codebase is conducted on LLaVA.